innergnome/FictionBoard-Site/docs/concepts.md

 ### Board

-Is a container for threads, documents, slides and other high level modules.
+A container for threads, documents, folders and other high level modules.

 ### Threads